 I’ve many a time asked myself the question: “What Makes a Great?” – it’s quite frankly a loaded question, even at first glance.

-The position of fgradually becoming more and more broad.
+The position of fgradually becoming more and broader.
 In my own career alone, I’m constantly finding that I’m transitioning more and more to the back-end: Setting up virtual machines, updating Apache, configuring SSL certificates, the list goes on and never seems to get bored of itself.
-Its can be really daunting.
+It can be really daunting.

 So, now that the lines are blurred, how do you measure the skill-set and experience of a true fmaintain and nurture the?
 Are they specific to the front-end?
 Or should they

 A Great Front End Developer: An all rounder